soft-coded/MPNewRepo/LaTeX Document/Real Deal/report.md

 * Recording via a drone can completely eliminate the *viewing angle problem*, since a drone can be stabilised at exactly 90 degrees to the ground.
 Indoors, a camera at the center of the ceiling will work wonders.

+* The minimum social distance can itself be calculated using neural networks.
+But, of course, this will needlessly complicate the entire process.

 * The *checker* can work in densely populated areas as well if we use RCNN or any classification based algorithm.
-But that will further slow down the algorithm.
+But that will further slow down the *checker* since RCNN is a much slower algorithm than YOLO.

+------------New page------------

+# HENCEFORTH

+While keeping the limitations in mind, this app does serve well as a starting point for an automated social distance checker.
+The tedious process that needed to be done manually can now be done by a software.
+This is undoubtedly music to the ears of any software developer and enthusiast.

+With that being said, here is how we can improve the *checker*:

+* We can make the entire thing command line based so that an average consumer will not have to dig around the code to calibrate the algorithm to his or her needs.

+* We can (and will) train our own model of YOLO that will only be used to detect people.
+This can tremendously increase the speed and bring down the processing power requirements.

+* We can add a help panel for first time users.

+// will add more later, suggest something to add

+# REFERENCES

+// will fill this up at the very end

+## -------------finish------------------